Kailoren/EDMM/README.md

   session is active (after pressing Start/Stop Session).
 - **Select Mineral picker shows "No DSS data for this body yet"**: you haven't scanned any of that body's rings yet in the current game session (or the game was restarted since you last scanned it).
-DSS the ring, then reopen the picker - you don't need to fully map the whole planet, scanning the ring itself is enough.
+DSS the ring, then reopen the picker or refresh the page
 - **Stream Deck feels laggy while the plugin's buttons are visible**: this was a bug in earlier versions where the journal watcher reacted to every file Elite Dangerous touches (Status.json, Cargo.json, etc.), not just the journal log.
 It's